Qualification Number: 600/7265/9

 Abilities Required for This Course: This course contains practical assessment activities which involve sight, hearing observation and physical interactions/handling skills.
 Physical ability Evidence and assessment will take place in physical environment, requiring a demonstration of practical skills.

-Course cost includes all teaching materials, access to the online Student Resource Centre, accommodation and meals.
+Course cost includes all teaching materials, access to the online resources, accommodation and meals.

 A deposit of £500 is required in order to secure a place on the course as numbers are strictly limited.
 This includes the CERTA registration fee.